Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * `!instruct`: This section contains instruction to frontends for graph-level meta-programming purpose; A semi-standard format will be provided.
 * `%message`: This provides a front-end use-only (distinct from console prints) messages on the display medium.
 Use `%error` for errors (e.g. exceptions.)
 * `%error`
+* `%preview`: Consider it like C# `ToString()`, it's for display purpose.
+Especially useful in real-time displays.
+* `data/value/content`: Main data of paylod.

 ### Instructions

 Instructions are used for meta-programming.
+There are a few semantic fields of Payloads that should be utilized for primary general purpose backend-frontend communication.

 PENDING.